Salvo1789/CapstoneProject/README.md

 ---
 * A practical navbar which leads the user to find more info regarding the various products on sale
 * Hero section which implements a carousel showing the latest mobile phones put on the market
-* News and alerts section which includes articles regarding Newrizon Company
 * User registration and authentication to let customers purchase products

-Secondary Features
----
-* New customers will receive a promotional code which can be used to receive a discount on the first purchase, but won't be active after the first purchase.

 Technical Website Specs
 ---